AugustCzy/August_Protfolio/README.md

 # Project 3: Training Named Entity From Imperfect Anotation
 A framework that can increase the NLP model accuracy by eliminating the effect of mislabeled data

-* Implemented the algorithm from paper: CrossWeigh: Training Named Entity Tagger from Imperfect Annotations.
+* Implemented the algorithm from paper: CrossWeigh: Training Named Entity Tagger from Imperfect Annotations
 * Improved the algorithm to let ε be a hyperparamete, which increased the accuracy by 1%
-* Experimentes two features in framework on CoNLL03 to measure each ability to increase accuracy; Turns out that the disjoint filter is more effective
+* Experimented on CoNLL03 to measure each feature's ability to increase accuracy; Turns out that the disjoint filter is more effective

  Algorithm                 |Test Result
 :-------------------------:|:-------------------------: